September 23, 2025

 “Climate change is clearly a key dimension of ESG, but it’s not the only one,” says King, a partner in the Toronto office of Gowling WLG and co-lead of the firm’s ESG advisory services practice.

-“Within the environmental component, biodiversity is increasingly taking the spotlight,” she adds, pointing to the recent release of reporting standards by the Taskforce on Nature-related Financial Disclosures, a G20-backed initiative designed to establish a framework for financial institutions to incorporate nature-related risks and opportunities into their decision-making.
+“Within the environmental component, biodiversity is increasingly taking the spotlight,” she adds, pointing to the reporting standards by the Taskforce on Nature-related Financial Disclosures, a G20-backed initiative designed to establish a framework for financial institutions to incorporate nature-related risks and opportunities into their decision-making.

 “In ESG at the moment, there is also an increased focus on social factors,” King says.

-For example, attendees at the certificate program will hear an update on Canada’s first set of mandatory ESG-specific disclosures due under S-211, The Fighting Against Forced Labour and Child Labour in Supply chains Act.
-King says it will offer valuable lessons for banks, insurers and financial institutions and other organizations as they gear up to meet mandatory climate reporting obligations in the coming years.
+For example, attendees at the program will hear an update on how Canada is contemplating Indigenous partnerships and Bill C-5 in a critical minerals strategy, as well as mandatory ESG-specific disclosures due under S-211, The Fighting Against Forced Labour and Child Labour in Supply chains Act.
+King says it will offer valuable lessons for banks, insurers and financial institutions and other organizations as they gear up to meet mandatory climate reporting obligations in the year ahead.

 The Act, which came into force in May 2023, requires certain government agencies and private companies – predominantly those with operations in the mining and apparel manufacturing industries – to detail their efforts to prevent the use of forced or child labour in their supply chains.